How wearing post-op compression garments can help surgery results

-Helps in breakdown of keloids
+Helps in the breakdown of keloids

-Frequently Asked Questions (FAQs) about Body Compression Garments
+Frequently Asked Questions (FAQs) About Body Compression Garments

 What happens if you don’t wear compression garments after liposuction?

-- Immediately following liposuction or Tummy tuck surgery you will use stage one garments.
-They help remove excess swelling due to fluid accumulation caused by body processes increasing circulation at the site of surgery.
+- Immediately following liposuction or abdominoplasty surgery you will use stage one garments.
+They can help remove excess swelling due to fluid accumulation caused by body processes increasing circulation at the site of surgery.
 These garments allow easy drainage of fluids postoperatively.
 Stage one garments have zippers, hooks and eyes, which help reduce friction while wearing and removing.
 These garments are worn for 1 – 2 weeks or more, depending upon the surgery.
 Stage one garments are provided with an open crotch; this eliminates the need to remove the garment when using the bathroom.

 - Stage two garments are worn during the second stage of wound healing following the surgery.
 It is worn from the second postoperative week onwards (Usually 2-8 weeks).
 They are worn once your body is not creating as much fluid.
 They provide support to the newly contoured body.
 However, they do not have zippers, eyes or crotch openings.
-These garments provide similar compression as stage one garments and are ideal for day to day use.
+These garments provide similar compression as stage one garments and are ideal for day-to-day use.

-How to choose the best tummy tuck compression garment?
+How to choose the best compression garment?

 - It is a large body contouring plastic surgical procedure, and it requires the use of postoperative compression garments for up to 2 months following surgery.
 As this is a considerable amount of time, it is important to choose high-quality compression garments.
 The quality of the garment determines the extent of your comfort during the process of recovery.